Lead generation in recruitment – tips and ideas

 - hosting or taking part in Career Days,

-- conducting surveys in regards to work conditions, salary, appreciated benefits, etc.
+- conducting surveys in regard to work conditions, salary, appreciated benefits, etc.

 You are the one who should know what initiatives will be most appreciated by your potential dream candidates and the ways to encourage them most effectively to apply for your open position.
 Reflect well on your employee persona and try to come up with an idea that your model candidates will be most prone to respond to.